zimolzak/CleanoPheno/src/colon-red-flag-criteria.md

 5. Then exclude patients with colectomy[^7] **any time prior to and 60 days after** test result date

-6. Then exclude patients enrolled in hospice or palliative care[^8] within **1 year prior to and 60 days after** test result date
+6. Then exclude patients enrolled in hospice or palliative care[^hospice] within **1 year prior to and 60 days after** test result date

 7. Then exclude patients with a diagnosis of pancreatic cancer[^pancreatic_cancer] *or*